 G. Hosting Websites for External Entities

-Websites for entities such as professional associations, consortiums, or journals that are not University units, University affiliates, or registered student organizations may be hosted on University servers only when the entity has a relationship with the University that supports the University's mission and only upon approval of the Director of Marketing and the University Chief Information Officer.
+Websites for entities such as professional associations, consortiums, or journals that are not University units, University affiliates, or registered student organizations may be hosted on University servers only when the entity has a relationship with the University that supports the University's mission and only upon approval of the Director of University Communications and the University Chief Information Officer.
 Such a relationship may be demonstrated by one or more of the following circumstances:

 - The entity is an organization of which the University itself is a member.